 Barbecuing on a smoker brings a whole new depth of flavour and tenderness to your meat joint.
 But reaching the correct internal temperature of meat when cooking on a smoker can be a little bit harder to figure out, and the external thermometer on your smoker may not give you a totally accurate reading of the air temperature inside.
+What you need is one of these best smoker thermometers.

 It’s always best to play it safe when there’s food involved, so a good quality smoking thermometer is a must have for anyone that loves cooking in their smoker.
 Not only will it give you an indication as to whether your meat, whether it be brisket, chicken or pork is cooking at the correct temperature internally, but it will also give you an accurate reading as to whether the temperature inside the smoker is too hot or too cold.